 Day 8 Isfahan to Yazd

-Yazd is another desert town in the name like the province of Yazd.
+Yazd is another desert town in the province of Yazd.
 The city is famous for its wind catchers, and towers that are designed to ‘catch’ the wind, direct it downwards and allow the building to be cool.
 In the old town of Yazd, you also find windy ochre-colored mudbrick walls (similar to Kashan), some unique clothing shops and modern restaurants.
 I almost missed out on this but I’m happy to include it in this Iran travel itinerary as it was worth the detour!

 One thing to note about Iranian cities is that they tend to be very green, with most streets lined with trees.
 The centers of the cities are always clean, with no stray dogs around.